+- Sun cream and after sun cream;

+- Clothing appropriate for the conditions;

+- Drinking water;

-- Sun cream and after sun cream; - Clothing appropriate for the conditions; - Drinking water (there is a drinking water tap at the RNLI building see map below); - Additional clothing towels, etc. in a dry bag; - Boat rigging tools, including an Allen Key set; - A pop-up tent.
+- Additional clothing towels, etc. in a dry bag;

+- Boat rigging tools, including an Allen Key set;

+- A pop-up tent.

 Please also bring:

 - A lifejacket (not automatic);

 - Your blades;

 - Your racing uniform;

 - Bootees or water shoes as the sand is pebbly/shingle;

 - Any other safety equipment that you think that you will need (VHF radios are allowed).